General Data Protection Regulation and privacy notice

 If you use our online services please ensure that you keep your username and passwords secure and do not provide them to unauthorised people.
 You must ensure that any personal information you provide to us is accurate and update to date and let us know if your records should be updated or amended.

-All individuals have the right to access the information that the Association holds about them.
+All individuals have the right to be informed regarding data that we hold which relates to them and access the information that the Association holds about them.
 If you wish to find out what personal information the Association holds about you this should be done by making a “subject access request”.
 If we do hold information about you we will:

 - give you a description of it

 - tell you why we are holding it